 - Employees are provided access to training simply because of the excess budget instead of business needs

 - There’s often more emphasis on being trained than on the impact of training

 In other words, extensive training only adds value as long as it helps individuals and teams contribute to the strategic goals of the organization.
-This is in line with the Kirkpatrick-Philips model, which helps assess training effectiveness.
-This model helps assess whether a training had a measurable impact on performance and whether the training investment provided a positive return on investment (ROI).
+This is in line with the Kirkpatrick-Philips model, which helps measure training effectiveness.
+This model helps assess whether training had a measurable impact on performance and whether the training investment provided a positive return on investment (ROI).

 A final example is selective hiring.
 This best practice holds that if a company can consistently hire top performers, they will outperform their competition.
 However, it is almost impossible to consistently hire top performers.
 The reality is simpler: if you consistently hire better candidates than your competition, you will create a competitive edge.

-When implemented, these best practices form the basis of good Human Resource Management.
+When implemented, these best practices form the basis of effective Human Resource Management.
 However, implementation alone isn’t enough.
 These best practices also need to align with what the rest of the business is doing.